Cisco ACI

 Now we have predictable latency to the first hop, and you will use the local route VRF table within that ToR instead of traversing the fabric to a different ToR.
 This is the Pervasive Gateway feature that is used on all Leaf switches.
 The Cisco ACI has many advanced networking features, but the pervasive gateway is my favorite.
 It does take away all the configuration mess we had in the past.

-The Cisco SDN ACI Integrations
+Openshift and Cisco SDN ACI

 OpenShift and Cisco ACI

-OpenShift does this with an SDN layer and enhances Kubernetes networking to have a virtual network across all the nodes.
-It is created with the Open Switch standard.
-For OpenShift SDN, this pod network is established and maintained by the OpenShift SDN, configuring an overlay network using a virtual switch called the OVS bridge, forming an OVS network that gets programmed with several OVS rules.
+OpenShift does this with an SDN layer and enhances Kubernetes networking to create a virtual network across all the nodes.
+It is made with the Open Switch standard.
+For OpenShift SDN, this pod network is established and maintained by the OpenShift SDN, configuring an overlay network using a virtual switch called the OVS bridge.
+This forms an OVS network that gets programmed with several OVS rules.
 The OVS is a popular open-source solution for virtual switching.

 OpenShift SDN plugin

 We mentioned that you could tailor the virtual network topology to suit your networking requirements, which can be determined by the OpenShift SDN plugin and the SDN model you select.
-With the default OpenShift SDN, there are several modes available.
+With the default OpenShift SDN, several modes are available.
 This level of SDN mode you choose is concerned with managing connectivity between applications and providing external access to them.
 Some modes are more fine-grained than others.
 The Cisco ACI plugins offer the most granular.

 Integrating ACI and OpenShift platform